shllg/node-coffee-hamlify/README.md

 ## Usage

-Install hbsfy locally to your project:
+Install hamlify locally to your project:

     npm install hamlify